oneapi-src/unified-runtime/test/conformance/README.md

 When you fix any test, the match file must be updated Empty match files indicate that there are no failing tests in a particular group for the corresponding adapter.

+## Adapter Warnings

+By default, conformance tests ignore all warning messages returned by UR adapters.
+The environment variable `UR_CTS_PRINT_ADAPTER_WARNINGS` can be set to print all warnings to stderr when running the tests.